 - Your Head of Youth Development plays a role in sculpting the type of players you get through to your Youth Teams.
 While he doesn’t influence every player, it’s important for me at least to make sure he has a great Personality above all else.
 Model Citizen is the one I’d be looking for here.

-- A coaches view of a players Potential Ability can also change.
-Don’t be too quick to let players go because their only have a three star Potential Ability.
-Give them the same attention as if they were five star rated and you might get a surprise.
+- A coaches view of a player’s Potential Ability can also change.
+Don’t be too quick to let players go because their only have three-star Potential Ability.
+Give them the same attention as if they were five stars rated and you might get a surprise.

 - When players are under 18 their training is key to their development.
 Quality training with the best facilities and best coaches you can afford will help their progression.
 Determination, Ambition, and Professionalism are important to development.

 - When players reach 18 then game time becomes more important, but do not neglect their training.
 They still have a lot of development ahead of them.
 Seek loan moves for players who are ready to step up and player at a level relative to their ability.